NCuongLinh/Bookshop-Website/README.md

 #### Delete a book

-## Sceenshots
+## Screenshots

 ## Limitations
 - *Lack of features:* The application currently supports basic book management and does not include advanced features such as payment processing.
 - *Limited database:* The database is limited to LocalDB; production deployment requires a more robust database solution.
-- *Unresposive:* Some features may not be fully optimized for all screen sizes or browsers.
+- *Unresponsive:* Some features may not be fully optimized for all screen sizes or browsers.
-- *No wishlist:*
+- *No Wishlist:*
+- *Lack of book properties:*
 - *No comment section:*
 - *No book rating:*
+- No notification feature:

 ## Future Improvements